dashpay/docs/wallets/third-party.rst

 Evercoin is a multi-currency mobile wallet combined with the full power of an instant exchange, all in one app.
-Advanced features like limit orders allows you to execute advantageous trades without having to copy addresses around and use complicated online exchanges.
+Advanced features like limit orders allow you to execute advantageous trades without having to copy addresses around and use complicated online exchanges.
 Private keys are stored on the device and backed up using a typical 12-word phrase.
 An Evercoin hardware wallet is also due to launch soon.